simonborer/a11y-2020/content/posts/the-1st-week.md

 </section>
 <section id="wai-aria">
     <h3>WAI-ARIA</h3>
     <p>is also produced by the W3C.
-It is a set of specifications for techniques to make dynamic content accessible (which helps it <a href="https://www.w3.org/TR/WCAG20-TECHS/aria" target="_blank">comply with the WCAG</a>).
+It is a set of specifications for techniques to make dynamic content accessible (which helps it <a href="https://www.w3.org/TR/WCAG20-TECHS/aria" target="_blank" rel="noreferrer">comply with the WCAG</a>).
 It's pretty simple - it's essentially just a specification for a set of attributes in your markup language.
 The purpose is to fill in a visibility gap created when a scripting language turns static markup into dynamic content. </p>
 </section>
 <section>
     <h3>That's all the definitions!</h3>